The financial burden of raising children alone can almost be too much to bear for many single mothers.

 Healthy Kids is a free or low-cost health coverage program for eligible Oregon children, up to age 19, who are not already insured.
 Eligibility is based on age, residency and income.

-Healthy Kids includes medical, dental, vision, prescription drugs, mental health coverage, and substance abuse treatment.
+Healthy Kids includes, but not limited to, medical, dental, vision, prescription drugs, mental health coverage, and substance abuse treatment.

 In Oregon, the WIC program provides supplemental nutritious foods, nutritious education, health care referrals, and breastfeeding support to nearly 100,000 women, infants, and children up to age 5.

 All applicants must be income eligible and be individually determined by a health professional to be “at nutrition risk”.
 Households with income less than 185% of poverty guidelines are given priority consideration.